annguyen0302/Python-Book/README.md

 # Python-Book
-Python book for data science
+Python book for and required mathematics skill for data science